Astron/Astron/doc/internal_protocol.md

 particularily when the new values are derived or dependent on the old values.

 > If any of the given _old_ values don't match then the entire transaction fails.
-If unsuccessful, the current values of all given fields will be returned in order in serialized form, after 'success'.
+In this case, the current values of all given fields will be returned in order in serialized form, after 'FAILURE_VALUES_NOT_EQUAL'.

+> If any of the given fields are not database fields, the entire transaction fails, In this case the return code is 'FAILURE_INVALID_FIELDS'.
+The current values are not returned.

 **DBSERVER_UPDATE_QUERY(1018)**